HardisonCo/.github/international/kingdom-of-cambodia/kh-health/hms-etl/index.md

 ## Integration Points

-This document outlines how HMS-ETL is integrated with kh_Health systems in Kingdom of Cambodia.
+This document outlines how HMS-ETL is integrated with kh-health systems in Kingdom of Cambodia.